llevert/hello-world/README.md

 # hello-world
-Trying to understand how GitHub works...
+Trying to understand how GitHub works